manavortex/FurnitureCatalogue/data/Readme.md

 Add SI_FURC_FILTER_VERSION_FOOBAR_TT at the end of the block (you can duplicate the previous line), and change the text.
 ### Add the context menu entries.
 In `FurnitureCatalogue\startup.lua`, find `FurC.DropdownData` around line 131.
-At the bottom of both lists, add a line
+At the bottom of each list, add a line with the constant from the previous step.
 # Troubleshooting
 If you are running into any problems with FurC data, the answer is going to be "you're missing a comma" in 95% of all cases.
 ## The UI is showing, but all data is gone!